KieferSivitz/vue-gh-pages/README.md

     "homepage": "https://github.com/myusername/my-app",

-    if you are using ssh you will need to add the ssh link:
+    If you are using ssh you will need to add the ssh link instead:

     "homepage": "git@github.com:myusername/my-app